 Log Still Distillery Brings it on Home to Gethsemane, Kentucky

 Log Still Distillery opened the Homestead Bed & Breakfast, a five bedroom BnB at Dant Crossing in February.
 That was soon followed in May when Dant and the state’s Gov. arrived by train to cut the ribbon for the grand opening of their tasting room and distillery.
-It was on that day that Dant declared, “One of the things that Lynne (Dant), Charles (Dant) and I along with a lot of our families have been talking about and dreaming about for quite some time is this place and being back in the distilling business.
-And it’s very humbling to be here and be standing before you and being able to say ‘The Dant’s are back in the bourbon business again’.”
+It was on that day that Dant declared, “One of the things that Lynne (Dant), Charles (Dant) and I along with a lot of our families have been talking about and dreaming about for quite some time is this place and being in the distilling business.
+It’s very humbling to be here and be standing before you on this sacred ground.”

 And now Log Still Distillery has opened and officially christened their entertainment amphitheater simply called ‘The Amp’.
 The outdoor amphitheater can hold about 2,000 people.
 Approximately 850 are reserved seats and the remainder is general admission.
 (Click any image to enlarge.)